Frequently Asked Questions

 How will city, town and parish councils be involved in the new council?

 Where they want to, city, town and parish councils will be front and centre in local decision making.
-They will have the opportunity to take on service responsibilities and assets Assets might include green spaces, buildings, sports facilities, markets, and other local properties.
+They will have the opportunity to take on service responsibilities and assets.
+Assets might include green spaces, buildings, sports facilities, markets, and other local properties.
 Services might include car parks, extended street cleaning, tourist information, leisure.
-We’re working closely with the city, towns and parishes and will hold a second conference for them in February.
+We’re working closely with the city, towns and parishes and will be arranging further conferences as the programme moves forward.

 How can we be sure a bigger council won’t lose touch with local communities?